exakat/php-dictionary/dictionary/strtolower.ini.rst

 ``strtolower()`` converts all ASCII alphabetic characters in a string to lowercase.

-It only handles the 26 ASCII letters (A–Z).
+It only handles the 26 ASCII letters, from ``A`` to ``Z``.
 Characters outside the ASCII range, such as accented letters or characters from non-Latin scripts, are not converted.
 For Unicode-aware lowercasing, use ``mb_strtolower()``, which respects the encoding of the string.

 ``strtolower()`` is commonly used when comparing strings in a case-insensitive manner, building slugs, or normalising input.